jxeeno/admin-boundaries-mbtiles/README.md

 ## Australia

+This repository includes workflows which generate mbtiles and GeoJSONSeq files for:

+* Geoscape Administrative Boundaries (Localities)
+* Geoscape Geocoded National Address File
+* ABS Postal Areas
+* ABS Local Government Areas
-This repository includes workflows which generate mbtiles and GeoJSONSeq files of gazetted localities in Australia.
-The workflow stores the outputs as GitHub releases for users to download as artifacts.
+The workflow stores the outputs as GitHub releases for users to download as artifacts and releases.

-The spatial data is provided by Geoscape (https://data.gov.au/data/dataset/geoscape-administrative-boundaries) and is released under Creative Commons Licence.
+Administrative boundaries and GNAF are provided by Geoscape and is released under Creative Commons Licence.
+ABS Postal Areas and Local Government Area are provided by ABS and is released under Creative Commons Licence.

 **Spatial data licence**

 Incorporates or developed using Administrative Boundaries © Geoscape Australia licensed by the Commonwealth of Australia under Creative Commons Attribution 4.0 International licence (CC BY 4.0).

+Incorporates or developed using G-NAF © Geoscape Australia licensed by the Commonwealth of Australia under the Open Geo-coded National Address File (G-NAF) End User Licence Agreement.

+Based on data from Australian Bureau of Statistics

 ## New Zealand